terabyte128/terabyte128.github.io/freelance_work.md

 ---
 ### Web Design

-I have experience with complex web projects, spanning both front and back end design.
+I have experience with complex web projects, spanning both front and back end design, and including data and user management.

 I can help you create a website for yourself or your business, often for a much lower price than other web design services.
 In particular, I specialize in fast, static websites that can help to improve your presence on the Internet and get more business without breaking the bank.